 Check out the latest posts from our SCC bloggers:

-The SCCoop (formerly e-Outlook) is a bi-weekly calendar of events and campus update for employees of St. Charles Community College.
-To add something to the next issue, contact Brynne Cramer, marketing specialist, at x8275 or email firstname.lastname@example.org.
+The SCCoop is a bi-weekly calendar of events and campus update for employees of St. Charles Community College, produced by the Marketing and Communications Department.
+To add something to the next issue, contact Amber Peterson, marketing specialist, at x8275 or email firstname.lastname@example.org.

-Deadline to submit items for the March 10 issue is Wednesday, March 5.
+Deadline to submit items for the next issue is Wednesday, Dec.
+9.

 Three faculty and staff members from St. Charles Community College were recognized for their achievements by the Missouri Community College Association this month.
 Read more.